-The fuel consumption factors used in the NAEI calculations are polynomial functions expressing the relationship between fuel consumption rate and average vehicle speed for each class of vehicle.
-These are based on measurements of fuel consumption and emission rates for samples of in-service vehicles taken off the road and tested under controlled laboratory conditions over a range of different operational drive cycles.
-The factors used by the NAEI come largely from a database held by TRL of factors measured over different test cycles that simulate real world conditions (DfT, 2010b).
-However, we have had to fill in gaps using expert judgement, especially for more modern classes of vehicles and technologies that have yet to be tested.
+In some cases, we have had to fill in gaps using expert judgement, especially for more modern classes of vehicles and technologies that have yet to be tested.
 This is especially the case for large HGVs and buses where the test sample size is small; it is very expensive to carry out these tests and they require special facilities.
 Using average speed of a vehicle is itself crude, but so far, the only indicator of the way a vehicle operates.
 There could be many different cycles, all with the same average speed, that have different rates of acceleration and deceleration built into them and for each of these, the fuel consumption rate will be very different.

 Emissions for the key air quality pollutants (NO_x , PM{10} , $PM{2.5}$, SO_2 , NMVOC, Benzene, 1,3-butadiene, and CO) are calculated using speed related emission factors multiplied by vehicle flows on the road network.
 For other pollutants such as CO_2 and heavy metals, fuel consumption is used as a proxy for the distribution of emissions.
-The document Changes made in the 2009 NAEI Road Transport Inventory (Murrells, Pang, & Tsagatakis, 2011) describes the changes made to the information and method used to calculate the 2009 time series in fuel consumption and emissions by road transport.
+The document Changes made in the 2010 NAEI Road Transport Inventory (Pang, Tsagatakis, & Murrells, 2012) describes the changes made to the information and method used to calculate the 2010 time series in fuel consumption and emissions by road transport.